 Incorporating AI into work processes is not without issues.
 First, bias in AI training must be recognized, as it can lead to hypotheses and recommendations that may not be well-suited to the organization or project at hand.
 AI assumptions must be challenged, and decisions must be made as to which interventions take priority to be genuinely beneficial.
 Organizations should implement practices that encourage employees to report bias in AI algorithms (Shestakova, 2021, p.
 10).
 Therefore, teams should be familiar with their data so that any AI errors can be identified and misdirection avoided.
 Organizations must remember that AI is a tool for human teams to utilize, not a replacement for human capital.

 Another consideration is the impact of AI use on human morale and momentum.
-Employee engagement and employee task performance outcomes are well documented as positively correlated (Obuobisa-Darko, 2020, p.
+Employee engagement and task performance outcomes are well documented to be positively correlated (Obuobisa-Darko, 2020, p.
 16).
-Therefore, organizations need to be mindful of how AI is introduced and to what extent it is used in employee tasks.
+Therefore, organizations need to be mindful of how AI is introduced and of the extent to which it is used in employees' tasks.
 Overreliance on AI outputs can reduce motivation to perform and overall output.
 Approaching implementation in phases is recommended to offset adverse outcomes.

 Additional Articles